RahulRupan/Coffee-Sales-Dashboard/README.md

 Some important insights from the dashboard:

-- Certain coffee products generate the highest revenue
+- Excelsa coffee products generate the highest revenue by $12,306
-- A small number of customers contribute a large portion of sales
+- Top 5 customers contribute ~35% of total sales → strong customer concentration risk
-- Sales vary across different countries
+- USA contributes ~45% of total revenue, making it the primary market
 - Monthly trends help identify peak sales periods

 ---